-Josh interviews Sheila Vajharia of the Drug Policy Alliance’s Office of Academic Engagement about Harm Reduction.
+Josh interviews Sheila Vakharia of the Drug Policy Alliance’s Office of Academic Engagement about Harm Reduction.

 Sheila P. Vakharia is an expert in Harm Reduction, she received her Master’s in Social Work from Binghamton University and a Post-Master’s Certificate in the Addictions from New York University.
 She worked for several years as a social worker in both traditional abstinence-only outpatient settings and at a syringe exchange where she provided counseling using a harm reduction approach.
 During that work the dearth of substance use content and harm reduction information in social work programs led her to pursue her PhD in Social Welfare at Florida International University’s School of Social Work.